 When job searching, make sure you read job descriptions and expectations thoroughly.
 Some positions will explicitly say whether or not new graduates will be considered.

 Additionally, certain specialties will be harder than others to get hired into as a new graduate.
-This is often because of their desire for experienced providers in that field.
-Examples of these areas include:
+This is often because of their desire for experienced clinicians in that field.
+Here are some examples of these areas: